Skip to content

 Everything you need to know

 Almost anything you would say out loud as a topic the brand cares about.
 "Remote team management software" works.
 "Freelance tax in the United Kingdom" works.
 "Indoor plants for low light apartments" works.
-"Carbon accounting for small manufacturers" works.
-The planner handles broad topics by drilling down into the specific clusters within them, and handles narrow topics by mapping the adjacent clusters that share the same audience.
-The only topics that struggle are ones with genuinely zero search demand on either side of the world which is itself a useful answer to receive.
+The planner handles broad topics by drilling into the specific clusters within them, and narrow topics by mapping adjacent clusters that share the same audience.
+The only topics that struggle are ones with genuinely zero demand, which is itself a useful answer.